openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 #.
 Ask the person who reported the incident to send you a sample of text from
    the inappropriate response.

 #.
-Contact your edX Program Manager to request a data download of ORA
+Contact your edX partner manager to request a data download of ORA
    responses for your course.

    You will receive the download as a spreadsheet or in .csv file format.